skylarshaffer/skylarshaffer/README.md

 ## :file_folder: Portfolio

-- [brickinfo](https://github.com/skylarshaffer/brickinfo): A Chrome Extension that injects advanced pricing information for LEGO bricks when browsing LEGO shopping websites.
+- [brickinfo](https://github.com/skylarshaffer/brickinfo) - A Chrome Extension that injects advanced pricing information for LEGO bricks when browsing LEGO shopping websites.
-- [alterplates](https://github.com/skylarshaffer/alterplates): A front-end application for generating vanity license plate suggestions.
+- [alterplates](https://github.com/skylarshaffer/alterplates) - A front-end application for generating vanity license plate suggestions.
 This was a bootcamp project and is not being maintained.

 ## :computer: RN

 I’m currently jumping between:
-- [graph-test](https://github.com/skylarshaffer/graph-test): A tool for testing for GraphQL vulnerabilities by domain.
+- [graph-test](https://github.com/skylarshaffer/graph-test) -  A tool for testing for GraphQL vulnerabilities by domain.
 Currently full-stack, attempting to migrate to serverless.
-- [brickinfo](https://github.com/skylarshaffer/brickinfo): A Chrome Extension that injects advanced pricing information for LEGO bricks when browsing LEGO shopping websites.
+- [brickinfo](https://github.com/skylarshaffer/brickinfo) - A Chrome Extension that injects advanced pricing information for LEGO bricks when browsing LEGO shopping websites.
-- brickquery: A querying React application that automates Bricklink Wanted List creation and maintenance.
+- brickquery - A querying React application that automates Bricklink Wanted List creation and maintenance.
-- brickapi: A fresh approach to brick database and APIs that seeks to solve the "subjectivity" problem with unique, flexible, objective, and consistent nested variants.
+- brickapi -  A fresh approach to brick database and APIs that seeks to solve the "subjectivity" problem with unique, flexible, objective, and consistent nested variants.
-- greeblify: A 2D graphic generator that creates brick greeble on the fly.
+- greeblify - A 2D graphic generator that creates brick greeble on the fly.
-- auto-win: A drag-and-drop solution for Windows 10 install automation.
+- auto-win - A drag-and-drop solution for Windows 10 install automation.
 - skylarshaffer.com - My portfolio website
 - A novel GraphQL introspection exploit.